 Barriers help prevent young children from reaching water without an adult.
 They are especially important in Southwest Florida, where pools, canals, lakes, and ponds are common.

-Key action: Walk through your home and yard from your child’s eye level.
+Walk through your home and yard from your child’s eye level.
 Look for any way a child could reach water without being seen.

 Useful barriers include: